-After merging all of your references into one file, unnecessary data will most likely exist.
+After merging all of your references into one file, unnecessary data will most likely still exist.
 This data will include text, lines and shapes that are not ideal for a public display.
 Take your time and delete the unnecessary data.
 Again, this is why it is a good idea to back up your work.
 This process can be simplified by fully utilizing the "Element Selection Tool" and "Level Display.”

-In this next step we will re-map the levels over to the predefined Public Involvement Meeting Levels.
-Each level has been set up with a standard color and priority for your convenience.
+After the file has been appropriately cleaned up, in the next step, we will re-map the levels over to the predefined Public Involvement Meeting Levels.
+Each level has been Pre-defined with a standard color and priority for your convenience.
 This process can seem tedious in nature if done manually.
 The SCDOT Design Automation team maintains a generic level re-mapping file for PIM displays.
-This file probably won't be set up for all of your levels but should convert most of them - automating most of your work.
+Because every project is different, this file probably won't be set up for all of your levels but should convert most of them - automating most of your work.
 This file can be customized for your continued use, so long as you adhere to the standard color scheme set in this manual.
 Please let the SCDOT Design Automation team know of any changes that could be made to our generic file.

 Aerial photography will also need to be included.
 The SCDOT maintains a server dedicated for Aerial photography.
 If you are not familiar with this resource please refer to the SCDOT Roadway CADD Manual.